Here are just a few of our recent graduates…

 Kelly Konrad (BA 2015) is currently enrolled in the MA program in the History of Design and Curatorial Studies at the Parsons School of Design in Paris.
 Konrad was accepted there as a Dean’s Merit Scholar.

 Carrie Chism Lien (MA 2015) wrote a thesis titled “Recalling the Council of Ferrara and Florence: Two Fifteenth-Century Florentine uomini famosi Cycles,” under the direction of Dr. Tanja Jones.

 Astri Snodgrass (MFA 2015) announced in July 2016 that she will be joining the Art Department faculty at the University of Tennessee at Chattanooga this fall as Lecturer in Painting and Drawing.
 This summer she has been Artist-in-Residence at Studios Midwest in Galesburg, Illinois.
 In May she had a solo exhibition at the Coop Gallery in Nashville.
+She has also been writing reviews and interviews for Third Coast Review, a Chicago arts and culture online publication.
+And, teaching languages via Skype.
 More about Snodgrass’s art projects here.

 Justin Greenlee (MA 2014) wrote a thesis titled “Quod Vocatur Paradiso: The Pigna and the Atrium at Old St. Peter’s,” under the direction of Dr. Tanja Jones.
 Greenlee is currently enrolled in the PhD program in art history at the University of Virginia.